What does it mean to be a syntactician?

 1. Through the eyes of a child

 Above all, when looking at human language, the syntactician does not take anything for granted.
-They try to approach every single issue with the eyes of a child, who has never before been told what to think about language
+They try to approach every single issue with the eyes of a child, who has never before been indoctrinated into any dogmas about language.

 I have had many cocktail party discussions with ordinary non-linguists who tell me that we speak the way we do because we have learned it from other speakers.
 For example, the question “Is John happy?” is formed by switching the order of the subject and the copula of the declarative sentence “John is happy.”
 The reason why we form questions this way is because we have heard other people doing it in the same way.
-There is nothing more discuss.
-There are no mysteries.
-Usually, my interlocutor has a perplexed look on their face, as if nothing could be more obvious.
+And with that, there is no more to discuss.
+There are no mysteries to solve or secrets to reveal.
+Usually, my (non-linguist) interlocutor has a perplexed look on their face, as if nothing could be more obvious.

 But as a syntactician, we ask all kinds of questions about forming questions.
 Why do we form questions in that way, instead of in countless other ways.
 For example, why not put the copula at the end of the sentence to say: “John happy is?”
 Or why not invert the order of the sentence, “Happy is John?”
 If that hypothetical process does not work for English, then does it work for any other language?
 If it does not work for any other language, then why not?